top of page

 Locations selected encompass the upper peninsula (gentrification central).
-The 24” x 24” reflective aluminum signs are mounted alongside current traffic signage in prominent locations to maximize visibility.
-County traffic counts suggest more than 140,000 commuters will be exposed daily.
+The 24” x 24” reflective aluminum signs were mounted alongside current traffic signage in prominent locations to maximize visibility.
+County traffic counts suggest more than 140,000 commuters were exposed daily over the 10 days.

 I-26e &